 Because predictive analytics may involve multiple business functions and objectives, companies may wish to consider the benefits of developing a comprehensive and integrated strategy to support their efforts and a cost-effective means to test their strategy.
 Companies will need to develop robust sets of data principles to govern enterprise-wide handling of data.
 For example, it can be extremely challenging to harmonize, cleanse, and certify data from multiple internal (often legacy) and external systems.
-This is a critical step, especially when using data to derive assumptions used in financial reporting or for key company decisionmaking.
+Th s is a critical step, especially when using data to derive assumptions used in fi ancial reporting or for key company decision-making.